tariqbaater/Inventory-Management-App/README.md

 ## Description

-Dukan Inventory Management Application is a web application that i created to manage my store inventory, it is a simple inventory management application that i created using Node.js, Express, and MySQL.
+Dukan Inventory Management Application is a web application that i created to manage my store inventory, it is a simple Inventory Management Application that i created using Node.js, Express, and sqlite Cloud.
+Fork the repo and follow the below instructions to build and run the application.

 ## Getting Started